Library of Congress YouTube channel thumbnail

 Which YouTube channels are most similar to Library of Congress?

-YaleCourses — 78% match, 1.7M subscribers; Association for Recorded Sound Collections — 62% match, 2K subscribers; TEDx Talks — 61% match, 44.2M subscribers.
-All three are education- or knowledge-focused channels that assemble authoritative content, featuring lectures, talks, and scholarly presentations.
+YaleCourses — 78% match, 1.7M subscribers; Association for Recorded Sound Collections — 62% match, 2.1K subscribers; TEDx Talks — 61% match, 44.2M subscribers.
+All three channels produce educational, cultural, or informational content meant to educate or inform a broad audience, similar to Library of Congress’s emphasis on education, culture, history, government, and preservation.

 What type of content does Library of Congress make?